 The Oakridge School is diligently monitoring the status of the novel coronavirus (COVID-19) pandemic.
 Oakridge has taken proactive steps to minimize health and safety risks to our students, faculty and staff, and the larger community.
 It is out of an abundance of caution that we have closed campus and initiated our Distance Learning Plan.

 In response to the COVID-19 pandemic, Oakridge school leaders initially extended Spring Break through Friday, March 20.
 Other steps taken, include:

-- Our Distance Learning Plan will take effect Monday, March 23 until at least Friday, May 1.
+- Our Distance Learning Plan will take effect Monday, March 23 until the end of May.